 Hydropower is a renewable resource, and Idaho Power is proud of the role our hydroelectric power plants play in enabling us to provide our customers with clean energy at some of the lowest rates in the nation.
 However, state Renewable Portfolio Standard (RPS) policies severely restrict RECs from legacy hydro plants.
-Idaho Power does have several small hydroelectric plants that qualify under the state of Nevada’s RPS, and RECs from these projects were sold to NV Energy in 2013, as indicated in the table below.
+Idaho Power does have several small hydroelectric plants that qualify under the state of Nevada’s RPS, and some of the RECs from these projects were sold to Shell North America in 2014, as indicated in the table below.

 Idaho Power’s other hydroelectric projects do not qualify for RECs.